nest/nest-simulator/doc/guides/recording_from_simulations.rst

 different backends and their usage are explained in detail in the section about :ref:`Recording Backends <recording_backends>`.

-Recording devices can fundamentally be subdivided into two groups:

-- **Collectors** collect events sent to them.
-Neurons are connected to collectors and the collector collects the events emitted by the neurons connected to it.

-- **Samplers** actively interrogate their targets at given time intervals.
-This means that the sampler must be connected to the neuron (not the neuron to the sampler), and that the neuron must support the particular type of sampling.

 Recording devices can only reliably record data that was generated during the previous simulation time step interval.
 See the guide about :doc:`running simulations <running_simulations>` for details about the